Connect with us

 **Royal Children Retain Prince and Princess Titles Despite Parent’s Royal Exit**

-The debate surrounding whether the royal titles would be used for Harry and Meghan's children has been a topic of interest, especially amidst rumors of tensions within the royal family following the passing of II.
+The debate surrounding whether the royal titles would be used for Harry and Meghan's children has been a topic of interest, especially amidst rumors of tensions within the royal family following the passing of Queen Elizabeth II.

 The announcement came following the baptism of one-year-old Lilibet on March 3 at the couple's residence in Montecito.